tildeeine/secure-network-project/README.md

 This document presents installation and demonstration instructions.

-*(adapt all of the following to your project, changing to the specific Linux distributions, programming languages, libraries, etc)*

 ## Installation

-To see the project in action, it is necessary to set up a virtual environment, with 5 machines, 2 internal networks, and a third network that simulates an external network, or running over the internet.
+To see the project in action, it is necessary to set up a virtual environment, with 5 machines, one DMZ and one internal network, and a third network that simulates an external network, or running over the internet.

 The following diagram shows the networks and machines:

 ![Infrastructure](img/Infrastructure.png)

-All the virtual machines are based on: Ubuntu 64-bit, VERSION!!
+All the virtual machines are based on: Ubuntu 64-bit.

 We chose to use Vagrant to automate the setup of our machines and infrastructure as much as possible.
 The following instructions will therefore be focused on how to set up vagrant.